-Conservative Therapy - (Spine) should include a multimodality approach consisting of a combination of active and inactive components.
 Inactive components such as rest, ice, heat, modified activities, medical devices, acupuncture and/or stimulators, medications, injections (epidural, facet, bursal, and/or joint, not including trigger point), and diathermy can be utilized.
 Active modalities may consist of physical therapy, a physician-supervised home exercise program, and/or osteopathic manipulative medicine (OMT) or chiropractic care when considered safe and appropriate.

-Home Exercise Program - (HEP)/ Therapy - the following elements are required to meet guidelines for completion of conservative therapy^{13, 62}:
+Home Exercise Program - (HEP)/ Therapy -

+The following two elements are required to meet guidelines for completion of conservative therapy guidelines for HEP: ^{13, 62}